Open All Hours: Series development

-The shop is based on a little store called L E Riddiford in Thornbury, Gloucestershire.
-Roy Clarke visited this small town whilst travelling and was said to have fallen in love with the shop layout and its owner, Len Riddiford.
+The shop is based on two little stores called L E Riddiford in Thornbury, Gloucestershire and "Coopers" in Littlehampton, West Sussex where Barker lived at the time.
+Granville's name was taken from a nearby Granville Road.
+Roy Clarke visited this small town whilst travelling and was said to have fallen in love with the shop layout and its owner, Len Riddiford, while Barker brought in Coopers famous temperamental till and Arkwright's stammer.

 Ronnie Barker proposed that Arkwright should have a stammer, and this was written into the character.
 Barker also co-created the premise of the dangerous till.
 In the series, the shop's antiquated till has a drawer that tends to snap shut suddenly.
 Even though this terrifies Granville and Arkwright, Arkwright refuses to replace the till due to the cost of a replacement, and because he believes it discourages burglars.
 In the documentary Open All Hours: A Celebration, Sydney Lotterby revealed that the till was controlled with a string by an assistant floor manager in the adjacent room, and that he once accidentally caught Barker's fingers while filming.
 By the time of Still Open All Hours, it is suggested that the till is now haunted by Arkwright's ghost as it sporadically opens and closes violently at the mere suggestion of Granville spending money.